aeternity/protocol/channels/OFF-CHAIN.md

 Contracts being used in channels off-chain calls have the exact same semantics as [those being used on-chain](/contracts/contract_transactions.md#contract-call-transaction).
-Because of the different environment however, off-chain callsoff-chain calls  might have different results as the on-chain ones.
+Because of the different environment however, off-chain calls  might have different results as the on-chain ones.

 Since there is no single source of truth, each participant considers their current view of the chain to be the correct one.
 This is essential for the